pinktrink/brolang/README.md

 # If 'selector' returns multiple elements, an error will be raised.
 # If 'selector' returns only 1 element, that element will be used.
-# If you want to get a specific element from a selector that returns multiple elements, use the following:
+# If you want to get a specific element from a multiple-element selector, use the following:

 click 'selector'[0]